At the Immigrant's Table

 close up on individual magical keto cheesecake with raspberries and two in the background

-Because dairy foods are traditionally preferred on Shavuot, cheesecake like this and my baked cranberry cheesecake make an excellent option to mark the celebration.
+Because dairy foods are traditionally preferred on Shavuot, cheesecakes like this and my baked cranberry cheesecake make excellent options to mark the celebration.

-While there are different interpretations as to why Jews are encouraged to eat dairy during this holiday, it nevertheless serves as a great opportunity and has been particularly linked to cheesecake.
-Recently I have dabbled in more tropical cheesecakes over the holiday, with a passionfruit cheesecake and vegan mango cheesecake (also no-bake), and though less traditional, my grandmother even asked for a second slice!
+While there are different interpretations of why Jews are encouraged to eat dairy during this holiday, it nevertheless offers a great opportunity and is particularly associated with cheesecake.
+Recently, I have dabbled in more tropical cheesecakes over the holiday, with a passionfruit cheesecake and vegan mango cheesecake (also no-bake), and though less traditional, my grandmother even asked for a second slice!

 You can learn more about the differences between Western and Israeli cheesecake and all the reasons why you should try the latter at least once, in this piece about my favorite Israeli cheesecake.